This page tells you about the chemotherapy drug cisplatin and its possible side effects. There is information about

 - Loss of appetite may occur a few days after your treatment

-- Numbness or tingling in fingers and toes can cause difficulty with fiddly things such as doing up buttons – this starts within a few days or weeks and usually goes within a few months of finishing treatment.
+- Numbness or tingling in fingers and toes can cause difficulty with fiddly things such as doing up buttons – this starts within a few days or weeks.
+It usually goes within a few months of finishing treatment.
 Some people may have permanent numbness

-- Ringing in the ears (tinnitus) happens in about 3 in 10 people (30%), but nearly always gets better on its own
+- Ringing in the ears (tinnitus) happens in about 3 in 10 people (30%).
+It nearly always gets better on its own

 - Loss of taste or a metallic taste may occur

 A very small number of people have an allergic reaction while having cisplatin, usually at the first or second treatment.
-Let your treatment team know immediately if you have any skin rashes, itching, feeling hot, shivering, redness of the face, feeling dizzy, headache, shortness of breath, anxiety, or a sudden need to pass urine.
+Let your treatment team know straight away if you have any skin rashes, itching, feeling hot, shivering, redness of the face, dizziness, headache, shortness of breath, anxiety, or a sudden need to pass urine.

 Blurred vision can be a side effect of high doses of cisplatin.
 This will go back to normal once the treatment has finished.
 Or you may notice that you find it difficult to tell the difference between certain colours.
 This may carry on for a while after treatment has finished, but will usually get better on its own eventually.